Senior Cancer Research Fellowship

 About this scheme

-Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.
+Applications are considered from any area of our funding remit, including population, prevention and early detection/diagnosis research, but with the exception of any interventional clinical study/trial and drug discovery.

-- Obtained a PhD or MD and extensive post-doctoral research experience if you are a clinician.
+- Have a PhD or MD and extensive post-doctoral research experience

 You should not:

-- Have a core-funded Group Leader position at one of our Institutes1
+Have a core-funded Group Leader position at one of our Institutes*

 There are also some other locations that are not eligible; please contact us before starting your application to see whether your host institution is covered.

 If your salary is fully funded by your host institution, you may be eligible for our Programme Foundation Award.
-If you are uncertain which is the right scheme for you, please contact the office to discuss the best application route.
+If you are uncertain which is the right scheme for you, please contact us to discuss the best application route.

-- Salaries for you, two postdoctoral researchers, a technician and a PhD student
+- Salaries for two postdoctoral researchers, a technician and a PhD student

 - Associated running expenses